 Coffee mirrors are a simple tool.
 There are four main things you need to look out for when buying one.

-• Size: you want to make sure you get a mirror that fits nicely on your espresso machine without crowding the area.
-Most mirrors are designed with this in mind, and size would only be an issue if you have a smaller espresso machine like the Gaggia Classic
+- Size: you want to make sure you get a mirror that fits nicely on your espresso machine without crowding the area.
+Most mirrors are designed with this in mind, and size would only be an issue if you have a smaller espresso machine like the Gaggia Classic.

-• Design: design is a personal preference, but in the world of coffee making it's important.
+- Design: design is a personal preference, but in the world of coffee making it's important.
 You want to get a mirror that matches the design of your coffee machine.
 So if your machine has black features, grab a mirror that's black, if it has wood panelling, maybe consider a wood framed shot mirror.

 DIY espresso shot mirror

-If you can't find yourself to buy another coffee accessory, you can also consider making a simple shot mirror yourself!
+If you can't find yourself to buying another coffee accessory, you can also consider making a simple shot mirror yourself!
 It's also a fund little project if you have the time over the weekend.

 I've found a few good reddit threads and YouTube videos on how to make one yourself at home.
-In my case I just bought my mirror, however I did go down the DIY route when making my WDT tool
+In my case I just bought my mirror, however I did go down the DIY route when making my WDT tool.

 Conclusion